 - Step 4: Confirm the investment

-- Step 5: Leave your Ripple stored at eToro until you decide to cash out
+- Step 5: Leave your Ripple stored until you decide to cash out

 As the 5-step walkthrough above highlights, the process of investing in Ripple could not be easier.
 Best of all, there is no requirement to worry about cryptocurrency wallets - as regulated brokers like eToro will store the XRP tokens for you!

 Whether you are investing in blue-chip stocks or a highly speculative cryptocurrency like Ripple - understanding the asset you are buying is crucial.

 After all, you are going to be risking your own money on a financial instrument that isn’t guaranteed to increase in value.
 On the contrary, there is every chance that you will make a loss.